eternnoir/ToS_Bot/README.md

 ToS_Bot
 =======
-An tower of saviors bot
+A tower of saviors supporter
 Support Devices
 =======
 ##Auto